shakes76/PatternFlow/recognition/Sam-BrainGAN/README.md

 The generator works by performing transpose convolution (a form of upsampling convolution) on the noise.
 The discriminator works by performing several convolutional layers followed by a dense layer to output a single value between 0 and 1; values closer to 1 indicate the discriminator believes the image is real.
 These convolution models provide millions of trainable paramenters which are optimized using the Adam Optimizer.

 The optimizers are optimzing in the direction which minimizes some loss functions.
 The Generators loss function is higher if the discriminator outputs values closer to 0 (identifies them as fake).
-The discriminators loss function is higher it assigns a batch of real images values close to 0 or assigns a batch of fake images values close to 1.
+The discriminators loss function is higher if it assigns a batch of real images values close to 0 or assigns a batch of fake images values close to 1.

 ## Figures: